 When a worker is injured at work, income from various sources may be interrupted.
-The workers compensation system is designed to replace the employment income lost as a result of a workplace accident or disease.
-It is essential, therefore, that the Workers Compensation Board (WCB) accurately determines a worker’s actual loss of earnings at the time of a compensable injury.
+The workers compensation system is designed to replace all employment income lost as a result of a workplace accident, subject to limitations established under The Workers Compensation Act (the “Act”).

 Determining what a worker’s average earnings were before their accident is a preliminary step to determining wage loss benefits or certain benefits payable to a deceased worker’s spouse or common-law partner.
 A worker’s wage loss benefits are based on their loss of earning capacity, which is calculated as the difference between pre- and post-accident net average earnings.

 This policy provides a framework for determining a worker’s average earnings.
 The WCB uses the same method to determine average earnings regardless of the accident date.